MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

         print("button pressed")
     tf.imgui.end()

-    #exectute a tensorfrost program that outputs a [-1, -1, 3] float32 tensor
+    #exectute a TensorFrost TensorProgram that outputs a [-1, -1, 3] float32 tensor
     img = render_image(...)

+    #you could also just provide a numpy array as tf.tensor(), this is usually slower tho, as it requires a GPU upload

     #display the image (will be stretched to the window size with nearest neighbor interpolation)
     tf.render_frame(img)